 We need to leverage AI and automation to effectively drive the cost of housing, utilities (including Internet), clothing, food, healthcare and education down as close to $0 as possible.
 Some are calling this Universal Basic Services.

 This IS possible, perfectly feasible, and sustainable long-term (far, far more so than just giving people cash).
 In fact, the very technologies that are eliminating jobs can be used to provide these things at a very low cost.

 Healthcare is primed to become insanely cheap, at least for many of the basics, thanks to AI, mobile medical innovations, and telemedicine.
-Eliminating waste in the healthcare industry would also help a ton, as will advances in healthful longevity.
+Particularly in terms of preventative care, which would make an enormous difference.